 Congratulations to the Class of 2020!

 Today, we awarded 200 bachelor’s and 10 master’s degrees to the largest graduating class in the history of the College of Health Sciences.
-Our Tigers fought hard and finished strong and we are SO PROUD!

 * Our apologies to our Master of Science in Clinical Nutrition graduates’ names missing from the video: Martina Faietti, Calla Ziegler, Montana Grace Bryan